-The Town of Rocky Mountain House is exploring options for providing policing services in our community.
-The objectives of the study are to:
+The Town of Rocky Mountain House recently contracted WMC (Western Management Consultants) to explore options for providing policing services in our community.
+The objectives of the study were to:

 - Explore the existing model of using the RCMP as the Town’s municipal police force;